 Board Regions (and Board Cutouts) are polygonal objects, their shape can be modified in the same way as all other polygonal objects.
 Points to remember about editing a polygonal object:

 When you click and drag on a vertex or polygon edge there are 3 reshaping modes available, sliding, breaking, and incurvating - press Shift+Spacebar to cycle through the modes as you are dragging.
 The current mode is displayed on the Status bar and in the Heads-Up display.

 The cursor snapping behavior is controlled by the current cursor snap settings, which include the current Snap Grid, the available Objects for Snapping, the presence of Workspace Guides, and the Axes Snapping settings - use these features to help you achieve the required shape.
 Learn more about Understanding the Snap Behavior.

-The Board Region dialog on the left and the Board Region mode of the Properties panel on the right.
+The Board Region dialog (the first image) and the Board Region mode of the Properties panel (the second image)

 During placement, the Board Region mode of the Properties panel can be accessed by pressing the Tab key.
-Once the Board Region has been placed, all options appear.
+Once the Board Region is placed, all options appear.

 After placement, the Board Region dialog can be accessed by:

 Double-clicking on the placed Board Region object.

 Placing the cursor over the Board Region object, right-clicking then choosing Properties from the context menu.